 Nicaragua is one of the poorest countries in Latin America.
 It is in a volcanic region and subject to volcanic eruptions, hurricanes and tidal waves, which have a devastating effect on the poorer sections of the population.

 León has been twinned with Oxford since 1986.
 Since the beginning of the twinning Oxford has raised money for health and education projects, as well as responding to the natural disasters, which have afflicted León.
 Several delegations from Oxford have visited León, including school and university students.
-Also, doctors from León have spent time in Oxford learning English.
+Doctors from León have also spent time in Oxford learning English.

 The Oxford León Association organises fund-raising events including salsa evenings and an annual sponsored swim, which raises money for water-based development projects such as storage tanks in rural communities or filters to remove arsenic from drinking water supplies.